yuriteixeira/VSE_Transform_Tools/README.rst

         <tr>
             <td width=222px><a name="top_Add_Transform" href="#Add_Transform" title="A transform modifier must be
     added to a strip before the
-    strip can be grabbed, scaled,
+    strip can be scaled or rotated
-    rotated, or cropped by this
+    by this addon.
+If you're
-    addon.
-Any strips with 'Image
-    Offset' enabled will transfer
-    this offset to the transform
-    strip">Add Transform</a></td>
+    planning to make keyframes to
+    adjust the scale or the
+    rotation, ensure that you are
+    modifying a transform strip by
+    adding one with this operator.">Add Transform</a></td>
             <td width=222px><a name="top_Crop" href="#Crop" title="">Crop</a></td>
             <td width=222px><a name="top_Meta_Toggle" href="#Meta_Toggle" title="Toggles the selected strip if
     it is a META.
 If the selected